Upcoming Pilgrimages / Camino Primitivo

 The Original Way

-The Camino Primitivo is the oldest of all the Camino routes — the very path that King Alfonso II of Asturias walked to Santiago in the 9th century.
-Beginning in Castroverde, we follow this ancient trail through some of Galicia’s most beautiful and unspoiled terrain before merging with the Camino Francés at Melide for the final approach to Santiago.
+The Camino Primitivo is the oldest of all the Camino routes — the very path King Alfonso II of Asturias walked to Santiago in the 9th century, leading through some of Galicia’s most beautiful and unspoiled terrain.

 100+ Kilometers on Foot

-Over seven days of walking, we cover approximately 107 kilometers through Galicia’s green hills, eucalyptus forests, and stone villages.
-Daily distances range from 14 to 23 kilometers, with terrain that is generally gentle and accessible.
-A private motorcoach travels alongside the group throughout, with emergency car support available should the need arise.
+Over seven days of walking we cover roughly 107 kilometers through green hills, eucalyptus forests, and stone villages.
+A private motorcoach travels alongside throughout, with emergency car support always available.

 Earn the Certificate

-Our route is specifically designed to ensure every pilgrim walks the qualifying 100 kilometers required to receive the official Compostela certificate.
-We depart from Castroverde and arrive in Santiago de Compostela having earned every step.
-Our group will also be assisted in obtaining the Compostela at the Pilgrim’s Office following arrival.
+Our route is designed so every pilgrim walks the qualifying 100 kilometers required for the official Compostela certificate.
+We assist the group in obtaining it at the Pilgrim’s Office after arrival.

 A Special Holy Year

-2027 is a Jubilee Year for the Archdiocese of Santiago de Compostela — one of the relatively rare years when the Cathedral’s Holy Door is opened.
-We will enter the Cathedral through this sacred portal as Jubilee pilgrims, venerate the relics of St. James in the crypt, and embrace the statue of the Apostle at the high altar, continuing a pilgrim tradition stretching back centuries.
+2027 is a Jubilee Year for the Archdiocese of Santiago.
+We enter the Cathedral through the Holy Door as Jubilee pilgrims, venerate the relics of St. James, and embrace the statue of the Apostle at the high altar.

 Pricing, Payments & Cancellation